aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 * There should be a release notes page about the release in docs/releases/ - ensure that any IN DEVELOPMENT text is removed
 * CHANGELOG.txt should contain a section about the new release - ensure that the date is filled in, not left as xx.xx.20xx
 * Update translations:
- - Pull new translation strings from transifex (tx pull -t)
+ - Pull new translation strings from transifex (`tx pull -t`)
  - Run compilemessages on all modules
 * Confirm that the latest revision is passing on Travis

 ## GitHub release

-From https://github.com/torchbox/wagtail/releases, click 'draft a new release':
+From https://github.com/torchbox/wagtail/releases, click 'Draft a new release':

 * Tag version should be of the form "v0.4" - the target should be the stable/0.4.x branch (in practice, for a new 0.x version this will probably be identical to master)
 * Release title should be "0.4" (without the 'v')